-PERF209 ECO PERFORMANCE (3 CREDITS)\
+PERF209 ECO THEATER (3 CREDITS)\

 This course introduces students to the history of environmental and ecological performance.
-Students learn techniques for devising original performances and the class culminates in a performance event based on environmental themes.
-This course uses texts, videos and objects to explore environmental issues and then transfer our ideas into a performance piece.
+Students learn techniques for devising original performances and the class will culminate in a performance event based on environmental themes.
+This course uses texts, videos, and objects to explore environmental issues and then transfer our ideas into a performance piece (Prerequisite: PERF105)